 Behavior with other animals:

-Wilma has completely come out of her shell and we are loving it!
-She is an absolute sweetheart and a total beauty.
-She is a sweet, gentle soul when you are one-on-one, but becomes animated and full of life when she’s with Fred.
+Wilma is an absolute sweetheart and a total beauty.
+She is a sweet, gentle soul when you are one-on-one with her, but becomes animated and full of life when she’s with Fred.
 They are such a great pair!

 Missouri Pit Bull Rescue makes no express or implied warranty, representation or promise to the age, health, breed, habits, disposition, behaviors, obedience, or safety of the dogs in our program.
 Our assessments are subjective and based on information we receive when selecting the dogs for our program, as well as observations and reports from our volunteers and caretakers.
 Adopters understand that no one can predict how a dog will react under all circumstances and situations.